Report on North Camp Ripon

 His brief one page entry covering Ripon mentions that there were two camps opened in October 1918, one, No 3 Camp, for 720 Officers (+ 216 servants) and one, No 8 North Camp, for 1200 Other Ranks - the camp numbers reflecting the other camps used for the British Army which were occupied from early 1915.
 The Officers' Camp was visited on 26th Feb.
 1919 by the Swiss Legation [FO 383/506] when it contained 675 Officers and 219 Orderlies living in concrete huts.
 There is no mention of a visit to the Other Ranks camp.
 This apparent omission was because by that date No 8 Camp had been emptied of its military occupants and had become a transit camp for civilian internees.
 The South Camp at Ripon was later used for British PoWs being returned from Germany.

 The first note of No. 8 camp is an entry in the cover sheet of List D-226 dated 11th January 1919 that the abbreviation "Ni" would be used for No 8 North Camp, Ripon.
-This camp is noted as the final camp of several thousand civilian internees from the Manx camps of Douglas and Knockaloe - no transfer is found from any other camp nor is any transfer found from this camp to any other camp or hospital.
+This camp is noted as the final camp of several thousand civilian internees from the Manx camps of Douglas and Knockaloe - no transfer is found from any other camp and only two transfers found from this camp (probably internees whose appeal against deportation had been allowed).
 Transfers from both Douglas and Knockaloe would be in parties of 250 though there were larger parties with even one of 1000.
 Those for Knockaloe are shown elsewhere - those for Douglas to Ripon, derived from the existing register, are shown below:

 there were some smaller parties which shared transport with Knockaloe.